 Polish law says that the flag and coat of arms must be treated ‘with reverence and respect’.
 Public disrespect, destruction or intentional removal of the Polish flag is a crime and can be punished with a fine, or up to a year behind bars.

-Statistics from 2003 and 2004 show that there were a total of 139 ‘crimes’ involving the Polish flag in these two years.
+Statistics from 2003 and 2004 show that there were a total of 139 ‘crimes’ involving the national flag in these two years.

 Between 1955 and 1985, unauthorized use of any national symbol was an infraction.
 The monopoly that the communist party had on the use of the flag meant that using the flag was a bit of a ‘middle finger’ to authorities, a form of resistance.